radekg/istio-vms/README.md

 chmod +x install.k3s.sh && ./install.k3s.sh
 ```

-This will start a k3s cluster with one control plane and two workers.
-Traefik is disabled because we use Istio.
-Also, the default load balancer, _Klipper_.
+This will start a _k3s_ cluster with one control plane and two workers. _Traefik_ is disabled because we use Istio.
+Also, the default load balancer is on: _Klipper_.

 Please be mindful of the rather high resource requirement.
 Adjust as you see fit.

-**Caution:** this program will remove and recreate your k3s cluster on each run!
+**Caution:** this program will remove and recreate your _k3s_ cluster on each run!

 ## setting up the client